veteran-scrap-removal/website/content/how-we-work.md

 ---
 title: How We Work
+description:
 ---

-Clearing clutter with clarity: How VSR makes junk removal a breeze Getting rid of unwanted belongings shouldn't be a mystery.
+### Clearing clutter with clarity: How VSR makes junk removal a breeze

+Getting rid of unwanted belongings shouldn't be a mystery.
 That's why VSR takes the guesswork out of junk removal with a transparent, two-step process.
 We believe in upfront pricing tailored to your specific needs, so you won't be surprised by hidden fees or sudden cost jumps.

 Here's how it works: